wernerd/ZRTPCPP/README.md

 functionality to C based RTP implementations.
 The first use of the ZRTP C wrapper was for the [PJSIP][] library, actually the RTP part of this library.
 The ZRTP handler for PJSIP is [here][pjzrtp].
 This port enables PJSIP based clients to use ZRTP.
-One of the first clients that use this feature is *[CSipSimple][]*, an very good open source Android SIP client.
+One of the first clients that uses this feature is *[CSipSimple][]*, an very good open source Android SIP client.

 [pjsip]: http://www.pjsip.org